willjw3/TopShelfWhisky-Glitch/README.md

 npm start
 ```
 10. Open a tab in your web browser and use `localhost:3000`.
-Everything should be working now.
+Everything should be working now.<br>

+To make a fake purchase, create a user account with fake information, and use the fake credit card number `4242424242424242`.